 You also have the opportunity to visit some famous planets and locations from the movies, like Coruscant and a Star Destroyer, among others.
 And one great feature is the fact that all the levels look different from each other.
 In fact, almost every level looks unique.
 Some even use familiar textures from the movies, like trash compactors and the white walls from Leia’s ship.

 And I’ve mentioned the environmental puzzles, which are harder than even the Dark Troopers.
 The first two levels are easy, but starting from the third level, in which you have to travel through a complex sewer system, is when the game starts being challenging.

 Of course, not all levels are as hard, although the sixth level is for me the hardest of the game.

-The real challenge is the combination of these puzzles with 2 major faults in the gameplay, in my opinion: the inability to save in the middle of the levels (which is a feature present in almost all FPS games) and the platforming in a first person perspective.
-The POV doesn’t give you a good depth perception, making jumping through platforms a stressful task.
+The real challenge is the combination of these puzzles with 2 major faults in the gameplay, in my opinion: the inability to save in the middle of the levels (which is a feature present in almost all FPS games) and the platforming in a first-person perspective.
+The POV doesn’t give you good depth perception, making jumping through platforms a stressful task.

 The game also uses a simple life system, although it’s impossible to know how many lives you have left.
 But every time you die, the game puts right before you died, so at least you don’t have to restart the entire level again, which is a bonus.
 But apart from these 2 faults, the game is quite entertaining and I highly recommend it.

 Dark Forces was critically acclaimed by critics and fans alike and sold incredibly well, becoming one of LucasArts’ most successful games and begun one the of most famous Star Wars gaming franchises: the Jedi Knight series.
 It received that name because, although Dark Forces had such a success, it would be eclipsed by its sequels, which we’ll look at another time.

-Unfortunately, the Playstation port wasn’t as well received, mainly because it failed to be successfully ported to the console.
-But since I don’t have a Playstation, I can’t compare between both.
+Unfortunately, the Playstation port wasn’t as well-received, mainly because it failed to be successfully ported to the console.
+But since I don’t have a Playstation, I can’t compare both.